FRSICL: LLM-Enabled In-Context Learning Flight Resource Allocation for Fresh Data Collection in UAV-Assisted Wildfire Monitoring: Numerical Results and Discussions

-Fig.~\ref{fig:digital2300} compares the UAV velocity profiles of three methods in the UAWM setting: the proposed FRSICL approach, PPO, and Nearest Neighbor.
-The x-axis represents time steps, while the y-axis indicates the UAV velocity (in m/s).
-FRSICL (blue solid line) maintains stable velocities and avoids abrupt accelerations or decelerations, which could disrupt data acquisition.
-In contrast, the Nearest Neighbor method (orange dashed line) exhibits frequent velocity spikes, reflecting an inefficient and reactive scheduling strategy.
-PPO (green dashed line) displays a more conservative and overly smooth velocity profile, potentially limiting responsiveness to dynamic sensing demands.
+Fig.~\ref{fig:digital2300} compares the UAV velocity profiles of three methods in the UAWM environment: the proposed FRSICL approach, PPO and Nearest Neighbor.
+The x-axis represents time steps, while the y-axis shows the UAV velocity (in m/s).
+FRSICL (blue solid line) maintains stable velocities and avoids abrupt accelerations or decelerations that could interrupt data collection.
+In contrast, the Nearest Neighbor method (orange dashed line) exhibits frequent velocity spikes, indicating an inefficient and reactive scheduling strategy.
+The PPO method (green dashed line) shows a more conservative and overly uniform velocity profile, potentially limiting responsiveness to dynamic sensing demands.
+Finally, Fig. \ref{fig:myphoto} serves as a visual representation of a circular flight pattern for the UAV.
+It shows the path the UAV will take by passing a series of waypoints over a circle.
+In addition, note that velocity impacts AoI via both travel time and transmission success probability, the resulting velocity behavior under FRSICL reflects an implicit trade-off between aggressive motion and reliable update delivery.